8 Things You Should Know About Food Safety

 We all know that raw poultry and fresh seafood are high risk, but what other foods do you need to watch out for?
-Here's a few you might not have known about:
+Here are a few you might not have known about:

 - Cooked rice, pasta, and noodles.
 The high carbohydrate and moisture content of these foods makes them an ideal breeding ground for bacteria (and, if left long enough, mold).

-- Milk and cream, again because of a high sugar and moisture content.
+- Milk, cream, and soft cheeses.
+Again, these are risky because of their high sugar and moisture content.
 Soft cheeses are also in this category, though refrigerated properly should last much longer.

 - Ice cream!
 I know, you never thought ice cream would hurt you, but with barely-cooked eggs and milk, it can be high risk.
 Ever seen that gooey, slightly darker crust on an opened tub?
 That's a film of bacteria.

 - Fresh fruit and veggies.
-At bare minimum these need to be washed thoroughly before eating.
-It's not just food-borne bacteria you need to worry about with fresh produce, but soil-borne bacteria and the ingredients in pesticides (even organic ones) and fertilisers (you understand that 'organic fertiliser' probably means 'chicken poop', right?
-You don't want to eat that).
+At a bare minimum, these need to be washed thoroughly before eating.
+It's not just food-borne bacteria you need to worry about with fresh produce, but soil-borne bacteria and the ingredients in pesticides (even organic ones) and fertilisers.
+(You understand that 'organic fertiliser' probably means 'chicken poop', right?
+You don't want to eat that.)

 That said, freezing food is a great way to preserve it long-term.
 Provided you freeze it properly wrapped in cling film or in the original packaging, food can be kept for a year or longer in a good freezer.

+- Freeze food sooner rather than later.
 It is very important that food be as fresh as possible when you freeze it, so if you know you aren't going to use it before it spoils, you should freeze it straight away, rather than waiting for the last minute.
-Freezing works by halting the growth of bacteria, so having less bacteria in the food before you freeze gives you the best chance at having it come out safe and tasty.
-(See chart below).
+Freezing works by halting the growth of bacteria, so having fewer bacteria in the food before you freeze gives you the best chance at having it come out safe and tasty (see chart below).